Sergey Khachatryan

 Biography

-Sergey and Lusine’s most recent album My Armenia released by Naïve Classique, dedicated to the 100th commemoration of the Armenian genocide, has been awarded the Echo Klassik for Chamber Music Recording (20th/21st Century)/Mixed Ensemble.
-Together they have also recorded Brahms Three Sonatas for Violin and Piano.
+Sergey and Lusine’s most recent album My Armenia released by naïve, dedicated to the 100th commemoration of the Armenian genocide, has been awarded the Echo Klassik for Chamber Music Recording 20th-21st Century/Mixed Ensemble.
+Together they have also recorded Brahms' Three Sonatas for Violin and Piano.
 Sergey’s discography on the label also includes the Sibelius and Khachaturian concerti with Sinfonia Varsovia and Emmanuel Krivine, both Shostakovich concerti with the Orchestre National de France and Kurt Masur, a recording of the Shostakovich and Franck sonatas for violin and piano and the complete sonatas and partitas for solo violin by J.S.
 Bach.

 Video gallery